Home Zantac

 Zantac made with ranitidine was used to treat a variety of gastrointestinal disorders, including heartburn, GERD and gastric ulcers.

-How to Take Zantac
+How To Take Zantac

 Over-the-counter and prescription versions of Zantac made with ranitidine have different usage instructions.
 Depending on the reason for its use, the dosages will vary.